velas/velas-chain/docs/src/evm/bridge.md

 title: Bridge to EVM
 ---

-All Ethereum transaction is wrapped into native format.
+Any Ethereum transaction is wrapped into native format.
 In order to execute native transaction, someone should pay a fee in native coin.
 EVM bridge is managing this routine.
 Its a regular web-server that wrap EVM transaction into native, and take gas price as fee.